 With the future growth in the vicinity and greater interest of people in travelling, the future of hospitality industry looks bright.

-Looking at the definition of the Hospitality industry in layman’s term we can relate the following big categories in this industry.
+Looking at the definition of the Hospitality industry in layman’s terms we can relate the following big categories in this industry.

 - Food services,